-These tools offer both students and instructors better ways of asynchronous or synchronous collaboration, including one-click code review and remote pair programming.
+These programming collaboration tools offer both students and instructors better ways of asynchronous or synchronous code collaboration, including one-click code review and remote pair programming.

 Pair programming is a popular and beneficial pedagogical practice.
 Research shows that students who typically struggle in CS1 and CS2 perform better when participating in pair programming exercises.
 And it's not just student performance in the classroom—student career outcomes see improvements, too—CS-related majors see higher recruitment and retention levels when they use pair programming.